 Helen Harrison tried to find her child for years.
 In 1977, at the age of 16, she fell pregnant.
 She hid the condition for five months.
 When her father found out, he turned her out of the house.
-“I can remember him just looking at me and saying, ‘Just get out, just get out…’ He didn’t want anything more to do with me, he just wanted me to go.”
-In the UK in the 1970s, local councils were obliged to provide housing for women in Helen’s situation, but Helen describes the flat she was given was ‘undesirable’ for raising a family.
+“I can remember him just looking at me and saying, ‘Just get out, just get out…’” In the UK in the 1970s, local councils were obliged to provide housing for women in Helen’s situation, but Helen describes the flat she was given was ‘undesirable’ for raising a family.

-She didn’t know what to do.
-Her father offered her a solution, asking her: “What sort of life are you going to offer to a child on your own?
+Helen didn’t know what to do but her father offered a solution, asking her: “What sort of life are you going to offer to a child on your own?
 There are people out there who desperately want to love a baby.”
 So she agreed that when the child was born, it would be given up for adoption.
 “I’m having this baby for someone else,” she thought.
 “It’s going to be so much better for him.”
-When the baby boy was born, she called him Anthony.
+When the baby boy was born, she called him Antony.
 “It was the most heart-breaking thing to have to do.”
 She wrote a letter to him then, at his birth, explaining that she gave him away in order for him to have a better life, and that she would always love him.

-She never received a reply from Anthony and had no idea if he had read her words.
+She didn’t receive a reply from Antony and had no idea if he had read her words.
 “I don’t think he’s read the letter,” she told the television programme.
 Why did Anthony not answer the letter – did he not receive it, did he not know he was adopted, or was the time not right?
 She writes a second letter for the Long Lost Family team to give to Anthony, should they find him.